Summary

 Scalability: Breaking the O(n3) Wall

-Standard GPs invert an n×n matrix, which takes O(n3) time and O(n2) memory.
-At n = 1,000 this is nothing.
-At n = 10,000 you start to wait.
-At n = 100,000 it is infeasible on a laptop.
-Modern GP research exists largely to push this ceiling upward.
+Standard GPs invert an n×n matrix, which requires O(n3) time and O(n2) memory.
+At n = 1,000 the cost is negligible.
+At n = 10,000 the wait becomes noticeable.
+At n = 100,000 the computation is infeasible on a laptop.
+Much of contemporary GP research is devoted to raising this ceiling.

 Sparse GPs via Inducing Points

-The dominant idea: approximate the n training points using a much smaller set of M inducing points (typically M = 50 to 1000).
-Computation drops to O(n M2).
+The dominant approach is to approximate the n training points with a much smaller set of M inducing points, typically M = 50 to 1000.
+Computation is then reduced to O(n M2).

 | Method | Idea | Strengths / Caveats |